 - are protected by a family law injunction, or

-- have been declared by a doctor to have experienced domestic violence
+- have been declared by a health practitioner or other 'competent person' (such as a social worker or counsellor) to have experienced domestic violence

 You need to give the landlord or agent a domestic violence termination notice indicating the date you want to end the lease.
 You can download a template letter at NSW Fair Trading.

 The notice must also include one piece of supporting evidence, such as a:

 - certificate of conviction for the domestic violence offence

 - family law injunction

 - provisional, interim or final domestic violence order (DVO), or